kosamad/the-meadow-project/README.md

     Users can view the delivery info for products if they wish by clicking the 'Delivery Info' button, which opens a modal.

     ![products deliveryinfo](documentation/final/products-deliveryinfo.PNG)

+    In the item's description, a conditional paragraph is displayed based on whether the item is a gift card.
+This provides users with relevant, generic information tailored to the type of item they are viewing.
+This setting.
+The 'is gift card' setting not only adjusts the descriptive content but also ensures that the item image is formatted correctly, accommodating different orientations such as portrait or landscape.

 * Event detail page for a super user:
     ![event superuser](documentation/final/event-detail-superuser.PNG)